George Hume (surveyor): Immigration to Virginia and early career

 In 1721, Hume immigrated to Virginia in poor health.
-On October 16, 1727, Hume married Elizabeth Proctor, a daughter of tobacco plantation owner, George Proctor.
+On December 16, 1727, Hume married Elizabeth Proctor, a daughter of tobacco plantation owner, George Proctor.

 Spotswood, who had served as the lieutenant governor of Virginia from 1710 to 1722, enrolled Hume in the College of William and Mary from 1722 to 1723, where he became a licensed surveyor.
 In 1727–1728, he was responsible for laying out the present-day city of Fredericksburg, Virginia, where he was surveyor for Spotsylvania County.
-A year later, Hume served as a lieutenant in the Colonial Troops of Spotsylvania County under Captain William Bledsoe, producing his commission in open court and taking the oath on September 2, 1729.
+A year later, he served as a lieutenant in the Spotsylvania County militia under Captain William Bledsoe, producing his commission in open court and taking the oath on September 2, 1729.

 Spotswood secured Hume a position as a deputy surveyor for the Northern Neck Proprietary, a vast land grant in Virginia owned by the Fairfax family; later he was promoted to surveyor for Lord Fairfax from 1743 to 1750.

 Surveyor

-Hume quickly proved his worth as a skilled surveyor and became the surveyor for Orange, Frederick, Spotsylvania, and Culpeper counties.
+Hume quickly proved his worth as a surveyor and became responsible for surveying Orange, Frederick, Spotsylvania, and Culpeper counties.
 His work was essential in the orderly settlement and development of large tracts of land in Virginia.
 He was responsible for surveying significant portions of the Northern Neck, as well as other frontier areas that were being opened to European settlement.

 In particular, Hume's work in St. Mark's Parish, coterminous with the future Culpeper County, was notable.
 It was here that his expertise as a surveyor had a lasting impact, not only in the physical development of the land but also in the training and mentorship of future surveyors, including George Washington.

 In 1748, Hume began mentoring George Washington, then 16, who served as his deputy in the region that became Culpeper County.
 In 1749, Washington, now 17, was appointed the county's surveyor, a role shaped by Hume's guidance as one of Virginia's most experienced surveyors.
 Washington's early Fairfax land surveys directly reflected this training.
 This mentorship is often cited as a critical element in Washington's development, both as a leader and as a figure of national importance.